Revised Effective October 19, 2020

 NOTE - St. Lawrence University was originally chartered by special act of the Legislature of the State of New York entitled Chapter 91 of the Laws of 1856, enacted April 3, 1856.
 The original charter was subsequently amended and supplemented from time to time through 1955 by other special acts of the Legislature and by actions of the Board of Regents of the University of the State of New York.
 By action of the Regents on October 23, 1964, a new integrated charter was granted to the University in place of the earlier instrument.
 A further amendment was approved June 25, 1982.
 On July 21, 1995, the Board of Regents approved an amendment.
 The resolution approving the amendment is reproduced in its entirety following the wording of this charter.
 The change in the amendment is reflected below in paragraph 3.
+A further amendment was approved April 30, 2020.
+On October 19, 2020, the Board of Regents approved this amendment.
+The change in the amendment is reflected below in paragraph 4.

 1. St. Lawrence University, in the Town of Canton, St. Lawrence County, State of New York, heretofore constituted a body corporate by Chapter 91 of the Laws of 1856, is hereby continued as a body corporate to conduct and maintain a university with such schools, institutions and collegiate divisions as may be authorized by law for the promotion of general education including the arts, the humanities, religion, science, history, law, economics, literature and such other departments of knowledge or education as the Board of Trustees may, from time to time, deem appropriate.